nytud/hunlp-GATE/README.md

-The default config file is `Lang_Hungarian/resources/pipeline/pipeline.config` which runs the full `Lang_Hungarian` plugin, which can be overridden using the `CONFIG` parameter:
+The default config file is `Lang_Hungarian/resources/pipeline/pipeline.config` which runs the full `Lang_Hungarian` plugin and can be overridden using the `CONFIG` parameter:

 ```
 make GATE_HOME=/your/gate/installation/dir CONFIG=/path/to/config/file pipeline